code-for-neighborhood-needs/nametag-pdf-generator/README.md

 2. Do one of two things:
    - Upload a csv file of the format (lastname, firstname).
    - Paste all names in the format (lastname, firstname) as seen in the example on the Github.io website.
-3. (Optional) Change the organization from the default ``Provo YSA 19th Ward`` to your organization's name.
+3. (Optional) Change the organization name from the default ``Provo YSA 19th Ward`` to your organization's name.
 4. Change any advanced features you would prefer (e.g. distance between cards, font size, etc.)
 5. Click the download button